 This page contains information about Phase 2 of the study (the interview).
 Please read carefully.

 Can I take part in the interview?
-You can take part in the interview if you participated in Phase 1 of the study and completed the online survey.
-Information about the survey, who can participate and how to participate is available here.
+You can take part in the interview if you can answer ‘yes’ to all of the following questions:

 Do I have to take part in the interview?
 No – it is entirely your choice whether to take part or not in the interview.